raulb/ember-octane-workshop/notes/19-notification-center.md

 # Singleton-Driven UI - Notification Center

 While container components are a great way to gather together related data and behavior, sometimes it's more convenient to use a service to expose stuff like this as a ”singleton” — a single object that’s shared across the whole app.
-This is particularly true when many parts of an app want to to get involved with some data or behavior.
+This is particularly true when many parts of an app want to get involved with some data or behavior.
 A great example of this kind of pattern is a notification center.

 ## The Notification Component